petermsouzajr/qa-shadow-report/README.md

 1. **Switch to the Demo Branch:** Navigate to our repository and switch to the branch named `demo`.
 2. **Follow the Setup Instructions:** Ensure you meet the prerequisites and follow the setup steps outlined in the [Setup Guide](#setup-guide).
-3. **Install Dependencies:** Navigate to `cypress-example` and install dependencies using the command `cd cypress-example && npm install`.
+3. **Install Dependencies:** Navigate to the `cypress-example` folder using the command `cd cypress-example && npm install`, and then install the dependencies.
 4. **Run the Tests:** While in the `cypress-example` folder, use the provided command `npm test` to run Cypress tests and generate reports.
 5. **Observe the Results:** Check the generated reports in the specified Google Sheet or Microsoft Excel file.